 Level 1: Enthusiastic Consent: This program discusses affirmative consent practices in a sex positive framework and offers students concrete examples of ways to incorporate enthusiastic consent into their lives.
 The program shows examples of what consent is not, talks about the ways we’re programmed from childhood not to expect consent, and includes small group work on how to ask for consent.

 Level 2, 3, and 4

 In conjunction with the Women’s Resource Action Center, all members in their 2nd, 3rd, and 4th years will need to complete the corresponding level of Violence Prevention Education within that year.
 It is required for members to complete this within 2 semesters (fall/spring) of (insert year) of membership (i.e. 2nd year members will be taking level 2).

 Level 2: Dismantling Rape Culture: This session introduces participants to rape culture and rape supportive cultural norms.
 Participants will learn what rape culture is, see real world examples of rape culture portrayed in media, songs, and various social media sites, learn how rape supportive attitudes and beliefs are engrained in society, and learn how to safely confront these ideas and attitudes using bystander intervention techniques.

 Level 3: Healthy Relationships OR Bystander Intervention for Safer Communities

 Level 4: Healthy Relationships OR Bystander Intervention for Preventing Sexual Violence

 Please contact Fraternity and Sorority Life Programs (email@example.com) with any questions.

-Per NCAA rules all student-athletes are required to attend sexual violence education annually.
-All UI student-athletes will complete a myPlaybook Sexual Violence Prevention on-line educational module and attend a presentation.
+Per NCAA rules, all student-athletes are required to receive sexual violence education annually.
+All UI student-athletes are required to complete a myPlaybook Sexual Violence Prevention online educational module each year in a tiered topic delivery.